knpuniversity/stripe/knpu/ep2-subscriptions/plan-upgrade-ui.md

 The `findPlan()` method will give *us* a fancy `SubscriptionPlan` object.

 Pass a new `currentPlan` variable into the template, set to `$currentPlan`.
-Then in template, find the "Active Subscription" spot, and print `currentPlan.name`.
+Then in the template, find the "Active Subscription" spot, and print `currentPlan.name`.

 Refresh the page!
 Great!
 Step 1 done: we have the "Farmer Brent" plan.